jaderigby/segments/README.md

 </div>
 ```

 The "minor" class is, of course, the small container, and the "major" class is the large one.
 So for "thirds", the "minor" container is 1/3 the total size, and the "major" container is 2/3.
-Note that the default gutter is a static 15px, and is figured into this already.
+Note that the default gutter is a static 15px, and is figured into this.

 What's great about this is that when you decide to adjust the portions, say from "thirds" to "fifths", you only have to change one value, and not two like you do with popular grid-based systems.
 For example: